tushar-sharma/tushar-sharma.github.io/_posts/2026-05-02-review-book-ai-engineering-chip-huyen.md

 ```

 Unlike a normal chat completion, an agent's control flow may branch, loop, and call multiple tools before producing the final response.

+## July 5, 2026

+### Hallucination

+Hallucination: It's not wrong answer.
+It's when a model gives a response that seems plausible but is based on wrong fact.
+It just mades it up.

+e.g.

+1. It can invent a city that never lived.

+2. Cite a paper that never exist.

+### Planning

+- It's harder because it requires more reasoning ability so use stronger model for planning

+### Function calling

+Tools are functions so it's tool calling.
+It makes the model behave like an agent.

+you need tools description , tool definition.

+Failures: Model can hallucinate and fault on invalid tool name and invalid parameters.

+Too many tools can also pollute the contex window.

+### Reflection

+- Use a specialized score for plan execution

+### Agents

+- Agents are wrapper over raw LLM

+- LLM in a loop

+- a model is nothing but learns the distribution of next token.